GrahamCobb/tidy-inbox-imap/README.md

 Does nothing (except printing the comment).

+### Check

+The mailbox is searched for all messages matching certain critieria (search and filter).

+A check procedure can be specified to allow perl code to determine if the check passes.
+This has to be a perl subroutine which accepts a (scalar) reference to the Net::IMAP::Simple object for the connection followed by the list of message ids (this is the same arguments as a filter procedure).
+It must return a true/false value to indicate whether the test passes.
+This can be a scalar or the first element of a list.
+If a list, the second element must be the desired warning message (this will replace the message specified in the configuration).

+All the specified checks are applied:
+ * `check` - the specified subroutine determines if the messages pass the checks
+ * 'min' - fails if the number of messages is below the specified value
+ * 'max' - fails if the number of messages is above the specified value

+If the check passes nothing happens.
+If it fails, the warning message is printed (using it as a printf format, with the number of messages as the value).

 ## Configuration

 Perl files for configuration are searched for and all loaded, in order, from: